yugandharbhamare/Procol-ki-Rasoi/PAYMENT_SETUP.md

 ## Testing

 ### Development Testing:
-1. Use the "Simulate Payment (Demo)" button
+1. Use a real UPI app to scan the QR code
 2. Check browser console for payment logs
 3. Verify orders appear in Google Sheets
 4. Test order history filtering